archatas/django_docker/README.md

 /$ createdb --username myproject myproject
 ```

-When asked, enter the same password for the database as in the `build_local.sh` script.
+When asked, enter the same password for the database as in the `build_dev.sh` script.

 Press [Ctrl + D] twice to logout of the postgres user and Docker container.